 Making loudspeaker cables is not black art, although some people claim so.
 When we started the process that ended up with our Zero cables, we had a very good idea of what we wanted to achieve.

 COPPER AND SCREEN

-We also knew that it makes very good sense to use the same cables principles outside the speakers as inside.
+We also knew that it makes good sense to use the same cable principles outside the speakers as inside.
 This means pure copper, a defined number of strands and also a different gauge for plus and minus.
 Studies into the effect of soldering versus crimping cables and plugs together revealed that crimping simply sounds a lot better.
-Crimping it was.
+Consequently, crimping it was!